-Collingwood Primary School has Foundation Status.
-That means that the Governing Body is the employer and owns the building and the land, not the Local Authority.
+Collingwood Primary School has Foundation Status which means that the Governing Body is the employer and owns the building and the land, not the Local Authority.
 As with all schools, we receive a delegated budget for which governors are responsible.

-All classrooms are fully equipped with Interactive whiteboards, projectors and wireless internet access.
-Classes are grouped in phases; The Foundation Stage (Reception classes) and Key Stage 1 (Years 1 and 2) and Key Stage 2 (Years 3, 4, 5 and 6).
+All classrooms are fully equipped with large screens and wireless internet access and pupils regularly use Ipads and Chromebooks.
+Classes are taught in phases; The Foundation Stage (Reception classes) and Key Stage 1 (Years 1 and 2) and Key Stage 2 (Years 3, 4, 5 and 6).
 There are no mixed age classes.

-Pedestrian access is good via footpaths from Ferrers Road (opposite Asda), and from Inchbonnie Road.
-There are three gates onto the school site for easy access, two in Collingwood Road and another at the end of Benbow Drive.
+Pedestrian access is good via footpaths from Ferrers Road (opposite Asda), and Inchbonnie Road with two gates in Collingwood Road and another at the end of Benbow Drive.
 All visitors should report to the main office which can be reached via the gate in Collingwood Road closest to the shops.

 http://parentview.ofsted.gov.uk.
-Once your login has been activated, you will be asked to complete 12 short questions about the school.
 Your views are important in helping us make decisions about our school, and to help us know what is going well and what could be improved.